Tuesday, April 30, 2019

 feathers easily got ruffled,

-these were his people, the
+but these were his people,

-right ones, the ones with the
+the right ones, the ones with the

 most accurate motivation. and